l7mp/mc-wan/README.md

-The goal of this project is to build an east-west (EW) gateway to seamlessly interconnect two or more service-mesh clusters over an SD-WAN fabric, integrating the L4/L7 traffic management policies on the service-mesh side with the L3/L4 policies on the SD-WAN interconnect, as well as the observability and the security functions, into a comprehensive end-to-end user experience.
+The goal of this project is to build an east-west (EW) gateway to seamlessly interconnect two or more service-mesh clusters over an SD-WAN fabric, integrating the L4/L7 traffic management policies on the service-mesh side with the L3/L4 policies on the SD-WAN interconnect, as well as the observability and the security functions, for a consistent end-to-end user experience.

 ## Table of contents